-- 3.1.1.
-The Contractor is responsible for the effective performance of all Contract requirements, regardless of who performs them, and will submit, as part of its response, information about its subcontracts in sufficient detail to verify the expertise of the subcontractor and demonstrate how the subcontracted function(s) will operate and be managed by the Contractor. - 3.1.2.
-The Contractor must maintain appropriate accreditation to include, at a minimum, accreditation by the Utilization Review Accreditation Committee. - 3.1.3.
-The Contractor will be fully accountable and responsible for the actions of any subsidiary organization, affiliate, or subcontractor associated with this Contract. - 3.1.4.
-The Contractor will grant the State and/or the federal government the right to examine any directly pertinent books, documents, papers, and records of the Contractor, subsidiary organization, subcontractor or affiliate that will perform functions or have responsibilities related to this Contract. - 3.1.5.
-The Offeror confirms it has no interest, direct or indirect, which would conflict with the performance of this Contract and will not employ or subcontract with any Entity or person having such a conflict. - 3.1.6.
-The Offeror (to include any subcontractors) may not knowingly have a relationship with the following: - 3.1.6.1.
-An individual who is debarred, suspended, or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation or from participating in non-procurement activities under regulations issued under Executive Order No. 12549 or under guidelines implementing Executive Order No. 12549. - 3.1.6.2.
-An individual who is an affiliate, as defined in the Federal Acquisition Regulation, of a person described in paragraph (a) (1). - 3.1.6.3.
-A relationship is described as follows: - 3.1.6.3.1.
-A director, officer, or partner. - 3.1.6.3.2.
-A person with beneficial ownership of 5% or more. - 3.1.6.3.3.
-A person with an employment, consulting, or other arrangement with the Entity. - 3.1.7.
-Contracts will not be made with parties listed on the non-procurements portion of the General Services Administration's "Lists of Parties Excluded for Federal Procurement or Non-Procurement Program".
+- 3.1.3 The Contractor will be fully accountable and responsible for the actions of any subsidiary organization, affiliate, or subcontractor associated with this Contract. - 3.1.4 The Contractor will grant the State and/or the federal government the right to examine any directly pertinent books, documents, papers, and records of the Contractor, subsidiary organization, subcontractor, or affiliate that will perform functions or have responsibilities related to this Contract. - 3.1.5 The Offeror confirms it has no interest, direct or indirect, which would conflict with the performance of this Contract and will not employ or subcontract with any Entity or person having such a conflict. - 3.1.6 The Offeror (to include any subcontractors) may not knowingly have a relationship with the following:

+- 3.1.6.1 An individual who is debarred, suspended, or otherwise excluded from participating in procurement activities under the Federal Acquisition Regulation or from participating in non-procurement activities under regulations issued under Executive Order No. 12549 or under guidelines implementing Executive Order No. 12549. - 3.1.6.2 An individual who is an affiliate, as defined in the Federal Acquisition Regulation, of a person described in paragraph (a) (1). - 3.1.6.3 A relationship is described as follows: - 3.1.6.3.1 A director, officer, or partner.
+3.1.6.3.2 A person with beneficial ownership of 5% or more.
+3.1.6.3.3 A person with an employment, consulting, or other - arrangement with the Entity. - 3.1.7 Contracts will not be made with parties listed on the non-procurements portion of the General Services Administration's "Lists of Parties Excluded for Federal Procurement or Non-Procurement Program."
 This list contains the names of parties debarred, suspended, or otherwise excluded by agencies, and contractors declared ineligible under statutory authority.
-Contractors with awards that exceed the simplified acquisition threshold (currently one-hundred thousand dollars (\$100,000)) will provide the required certification regarding their exclusion status and that of their principals prior to award.

-3.1.8.
-The Contractor will be the primary contact for DBHDD; DBHDD will not interact with any of the Contractor's subsidiary organizations, affiliates, or subcontractors, unless DBHDD initiates such contact or there are specific situations for which DBHDD and the Contractor approve direct contact or contract deliverables that require the subsidiary organizations, affiliates or subcontractors to have contact with DBHDD (e.g., subcontractor handling QM activities must contact DBHDD to fulfill contract-requirements).
+Contractors with awards that exceed the simplified acquisition threshold (currently one-hundred thousand dollars (\$100,000)) will provide the required certification regarding their exclusion status and that of their principals prior to award. - 3.1.8 The Contractor will be the primary contact for DBHDD; DBHDD only interacts with any of the Contractor's subsidiary organizations, affiliates, or subcontractors, when DBHDD initiates such contact or there are situations for which DBHDD and the Contractor approve direct contact or contract deliverables that require the subsidiary organizations, affiliates, or subcontractors to have contact with DBHDD. - 3.2 Facilities and Staffing Requirements - 3.2.1 The Contractor will have the facilities, financial resources, and an organizational structure sufficient to support the effective operations of this Contract. - 3.2.2 The Contractor will have sufficient staff to facilitate regional involvement and communication with individuals, families/caretakers, Recipients, Providers, DBHDD and other stakeholders.
+Contractor's staff members will work with DBHDD staff in the implementation of regional QM activities, the coordination of required training and other activities as needed. - 3.2.3 The Successful Offeror will administer the Contract through a local office (i.e., in Atlanta metro area).
+Some of the Contractor's staff will attend frequent meetings with DBHDD management staff at the DBHDD main offices located in downtown Atlanta, Georgia.
+Preference will be given to administrative office locations in close proximity to DBHDD's State Office. - 3.2.4 The local office will manage, at a minimum, the following functions: - 3.2.4.1 Executive team responsibilities. - 3.2.4.2 GCAL services.